UweTrottmann/SeriesGuide/CONTRIBUTING.md

 **Would you like to contribute code?**

-ℹ️ If you want to contribute larger changes, please talk to me first (comment on a related issue or create one).
-Otherwise, it is likely I won't accept your merge request.
+ℹ️ If you want to contribute larger changes, please propose them on the [community forum](https://discuss.seriesgui.de/).

 1. [Fork SeriesGuide](https://github.com/UweTrottmann/SeriesGuide/fork) and clone your fork.
 2. See the notes about [building](#building) the app below.
 Take the [guidelines of this project](/docs/guidelines.md) into account.